markjnkim/es_mod/02-css/content/lesson-4-grid.md

 ![grid-position](./assets/lesson-4/1700-grid-row-position.png)

-> You can use the Mozilla Firefox browser's Inspector window to activate a checkbox for Overlay Grid, as shown below.
+> The Mozilla Firefox browser has a unique set of tools for CSS Grid.
+One that can be particularly helpful when positioning grid items is the Overlay Grid, which you can find in Firefox's Inspector window:

 ![Firefox Grid Lines ](./assets/lesson-4/3750-firefox-grid-lines.png)

 Notice how the grid item was able to span two rows by defining the row start and row end properties: